apache/plc4x/plc4net/docs/hardware-verification.md

 This is also the first hardware confirmation of the `SerialTransportInstance` receive loop in its current form — polling `BytesToRead` and reading synchronously, in place of an earlier `BaseStream.ReadAsync(ct)` loop.
+Both the S7-1214C zero-byte runs and this rig's initial zero-byte runs happened with the old and new loop respectively without changing the symptom, which is consistent with those failures being link/interlock issues rather than a receive-loop bug — this run is the first case where bytes actually arrived, and the new loop delivered them correctly.

 **Modbus TCP — PASS 5/5**, against `tools/modbus-tcp-sim.py`: